coalio/rfscss/README.md

 # rfscss

-This tool parses and refactors CSS or SCSS files
+This tool allows you to extract style rules and refactor large stylesheets.

 ## Index